-We serve a broad range of end markets where we can add value with our specialty, precision bearing products, components, and applications.
-We classify our customers into two principal categories: diversified industrial and aerospace and defense.
-These principal end markets utilize a large number of both commercial and specialized bearing products and components.
-Although we provide a relatively small percentage of total bearing products supplied to each of our overall principal markets, we believe we have leading market positions in many of the specialized bearing product markets in which we primarily compete.
+We serve a broad range of end markets where we can add value with our specialty, precision bearing and engineered products, components, and applications.
+We classify our customers into two principal categories: industrial and aerospace.
+These principal end markets utilize a large number of both commercial and specialized bearings and engineered products.
+Although we provide a relatively small percentage of total bearing and engineered products supplied to each of our overall principal markets, we believe we have leading market positions in many of the specialized product markets in which we primarily compete and serve.
 Financial information regarding geographic areas is set forth in Part II, Item 8.
-"Financial Statements and Supplementary Data," Note 19 "Reportable Segments."
+"Financial Statements and Supplementary Data," Note 18 "Reportable Segments."

-Diversified Industrial Market (45% of net sales for the fiscal year ended March 28, 2015)
+· Industrial Market (34% of net sales for the fiscal year ended April 2, 2016)

-We manufacture bearing products and components for a wide range of diversified industrial markets, including construction and mining, oil and natural resource extraction, heavy truck, rail, packaging and semiconductor machinery.
-Nearly all mechanical devices and machinery require bearings to relieve friction where one part moves relative to another.
+We manufacture bearings and engineered products for a wide range of diversified industrial markets, including construction and mining, oil and natural resource extraction, heavy truck, marine, rail and train, packaging, semiconductor machinery and the general industrial markets.
 Our products target market applications in which our engineering and manufacturing capabilities provide us with a competitive advantage in the marketplace.

-Our largest diversified industrial customers include Caterpillar, Komatsu America, National Oilwell Varco, and various aftermarket distributors including Applied Industrial, BDI Corporation, Kaman Corporation, McMaster Carr and Motion Industries.
-We believe that the diversification of our sales among the various segments of the industrial bearings market reduces our exposure to downturns in any individual market.
-We believe opportunities exist for growth and margin improvement in this market as a result of the introduction of new products, the expansion of aftermarket sales and continued cost reduction.
+Our largest industrial customers include Caterpillar, Halliburton, Komatsu America, National Oilwell Varco, Newport News Shipbuilding and various aftermarket distributors including Applied Industrial, BDI Corporation, Kaman Corporation, McMaster Carr and Motion Industries.
+We believe that the diversification of our sales among the various segments of the industrial markets reduces our exposure to downturns in any one individual market.
+We believe opportunities exist for growth and margin improvement in this market as a result of the introduction of new products, the expansion of aftermarket sales and continued manufacturing process improvements.

-Aerospace and Defense Market (55% of net sales for the fiscal year ended March 28, 2015)
+• Aerospace Market (66% of net sales for the fiscal year ended April 2, 2016)

-We supply bearings and precision components for use in commercial, private and military aircraft.
-We supply bearings for many of the commercial aircraft currently operating worldwide and are their primary supplier for many of their product lines.
-This includes military contractors for airplanes, helicopters, missile systems, and satellites.
+We supply bearings and engineered products for use in commercial, private and military aircraft and aircraft engines, guided weaponry, and vision and optical systems.
+We supply precision products for many of the commercial aircraft currently operating worldwide and are their primary supplier for many of their product lines.
+This includes military contractors for airplanes, helicopters, missile systems, engines and satellites.
 Commercial aerospace customers generally require precision products, often of special materials, made to unique designs and specifications.
 Many of our aerospace bearing products are designed and certified during the original development of the aircraft being served, which often makes us the primary bearing supplier for the life of the aircraft.

-We manufacture bearing products used by the U.S. Department of Defense and certain foreign governments for use in fighter jets, troop transports, naval vessels, helicopters, gas turbine engines, armored vehicles, guided weaponry and satellites.
+We manufacture bearings and engineered products used by the U.S. Department of Defense and certain foreign governments for use in fighter jets, troop transports, naval vessels, helicopters, gas turbine engines, armored vehicles, guided weaponry and satellites.
 We manufacture an extensive line of standard products that conform to many domestic military application requirements, as well as customized products designed for unique applications.
-We specialize in the manufacture of high precision ball and roller bearings, commercial ball bearings and metal-to-metal, self-lubricating plain bearings and precision components for the defense market.
-Our bearing products are manufactured to conform to U.S. military specifications and are typically custom designed during the original product design phase, which often makes us the sole or primary bearing supplier for the life of the product.
+Our bearings and engineered products are manufactured to conform to U.S. military specifications and are typically custom designed during the original product design phase, which often makes us the sole or primary supplier for the life of the product.
 In addition to products that meet military specifications, these customers often require precision products made of specialized materials to custom designs and specifications.
 Product approval for use on military equipment is often a lengthy process ranging from six months to six years.